 How To Book

 There are two booking forms below for each of the themes 'Stars and Star Trails' & 'Moonrise and Moonscape'.
 Decide which workshop theme you are interested in and complete the booking form for that theme only.
-When you have chosen a date on which you would like to attend and entered your details, click on 'SUBMIT' to confirm your place and then you will be taken to the payment screen where you will submit your payment and finally secure your booking.
+When you have chosen a date on which you would like to attend and entered your details, click on 'SUBMIT' to confirm your place and then you will be taken to the payment screen where you can make your payment to finally secure your booking.